Grindfixer/ListApp/README.md

-# Android list app.
-Makes a list
+#
+#Generates a list of items & prices.
+Clicking on loads image of the item